Harald-U/knative-handson-workshop/openshift/1-Prereqs.md

     Registration is free and without any obligations.

-1. Once you registered, logon to the [IBM Cloud](https://cloud.ibm.com) Dashboard.
+1. Logon to the [IBM Cloud](https://cloud.ibm.com) Dashboard.

 ## 2. Assign yourself a pre-provisoned cluster

 In this step you will assign yourself a pre-provisioned cluster.

 1. Your lab instructor will provide a link to an application and a "lab key".
-Open this application in your browser:
+Open the application in your browser:
    ![granttool1](images/granttool1.png)

-2. Enter the lab key provided to you and your IBMid (it is the email address you used to register at the IBM Cloud), agree to the T&Cs, and click "Submit":
+2. Enter the lab key provided and your IBMid (it is the email address you used to register at the IBM Cloud), agree to the T&Cs, and click "Submit":
    ![granttool1](images/granttool2.png)

    Of course your cluster will be named differently and the lab account you need to select from the pull-down in the IBM Cloud Dashboard is **1840867 - Advowork**.